Part 1- Mother Baby/Toddler Groups and Soft Play Centres

 Soft play activities are a firm maybe for us.
 We have three in our area who offer varying degrees of allergy assurance.
 The first, offers allergy free food but doesn’t actively intercept children entering the play area.
 They have confirmed that equipment is cleaned every evening after closure and that their quietest times are Monday and Tuesday mornings.
 If we are wanting a local soft play, we will risk this soft play first thing in the morning on their quiet days.

 The second soft play centre is our favourite.
 They don’t serve any allergy friendly food but have waived their All food consumed must be bought on the premises rule and are happy for us to bring our own food and drinks.
 When physically possible (not peak times in school holidays for example) they successfully intercept children with food entering the play area.
 They also politely remind the parents of the reason behind the rule which I find reassuring.
-We use this soft play at most flexibly, providing it’s not a peak time.
+We regularly use this soft play, provided it’s not a peak time or weekend.

 The third soft play centre is larger and the most unpredictable.
 They serve allergy friendly foods in their cafe but their level of cleanliness varies wildly due to high staff turn over and inconsistent management.
 We only risk this soft play if we’re already in the area and can make a visual inspection before committing to play.

 Which activities do you use with your allergy babies/toddlers?
 Do you find activity providers willing and able to help?

 Coming soon: Forest School and Messy Play